Yunbo426/MIM/README.md

 ## Pre-trained Models and Datasets

-All pre-trained MIM models have been uploaded [here](https://www.dropbox.com/s/7kd82ijezk4lkmp/mim-lib.zip?dl=0).
+All pre-trained MIM models have been uploaded to [DROPBOX](https://www.dropbox.com/s/7kd82ijezk4lkmp/mim-lib.zip?dl=0) and [BAIDU YUN](https://pan.baidu.com/s/1O07H7l1NTWmAkx3UCDVMLA) (password: srhv).

-For Chinese users, we provide [BAIDU WANGPAN](https://pan.baidu.com/s/1O07H7l1NTWmAkx3UCDVMLA) (The password is "srhv").

 It also includes our pre-processed training/testing data for Moving MNIST, Color-Changing Moving MNIST, and TaxiBJ.